LeeMorinUCF/QMB6358F23/demo_02_version_control/README.md

   The downside is that it is not scalable, in that each file must be uploaded manually, one at a time.
   This is the method we will use to get familiar with GitHub.
-* *Through a GitHub Desktop:* This is freely-available, user-friendly software that allows you to contribute code to a repository after writing software on a corresponding folder on your computer.
+* *Through GitHub Desktop:* This is freely-available, user-friendly software that allows you to contribute code to a repository after writing software on a corresponding folder on your computer.
   You do your work as you need to and at the end of each coding session,